Spider201866/Alan_web/tests/README.md

     5. Requires a valid password (/fetch-history)
     6. readJsonFile returns [] for missing file
     7. appendToHistory can be called with a record
+    8. Rate limiting: returns 429 after exceeding allowed requests
+    9. One-Time Password (OTP) logic:
+       - Accepts a valid OTP for /fetch-records (single-use)
+       - Rejects reuse of an OTP
+       - Rejects invalid, empty, or malformed OTPs
+    10. All major authentication, rate limiting, and edge case flows are covered

 - `chatbot.test.js` — Frontend chatbot and sidebar logic (Jest + jsdom)
   - **Tests:**